-Tours of the museum and aquarium part are only some of what you can do here.
-The venue also hosts shows and movies if you can afford to stay for longer.
+Tours of the museum and aquarium are only some of what you can do here.
+The venue also hosts shows and movies if you can stay longer.

 What else can you find here?
 Great restaurants right around if you want to stop for a bite to eat.
 Predictably, few seafood options are offered at the aquarium.

 See Related: Best Luxury Travel Gift for Him